philrechani/langchaindocker/README.md

 ```
 (if the NAME is different, use that NAME instead.
 You can also use another model besides mistral)

-When you're done, simply run:
+When you're done, ctrl-C the server (if it is open) and /bye -> exit the app terminal to leave.
+The run:
 ```
 docker compose down
 ```